 Patouxay Monument – “Patouxay” in Lao literally translates to “victory gate”.
 The structure is often likened to the Arc de Triomphe in Paris; for obvious reasons.Under the monument, a smiling face approaches me, her fingers make a square in what I think is the universal sign for a photograph.
 I smile and nod, permitting her to come closer with her phone.
 She hands it to her friend and wraps an arm around my waist, we pose.
 I walk a few feet ahead to try to take some photos of my own but this time a couple stops me; I smile and pose again.

 *I don’t mind the photos, as long as they’re not taken of me and/or without permission.
-However, I do have a limit and know I would not have been comfortable with several people trying to take photos with me.
+However, I do have a limit and know I would not have been comfortable with many people trying to take photos with me.
 Pha That Luang – This gilded temple sits picturesquely in Vientiane.
 Walled on all sides by a low fence, you can see the golden structure without walking in.
 Inside, I notice people buy and light incense sticks to leave at the altar.
 I watch, hesitant to approach the altar myself.
 I decide not to, content to observe.
 The scent of incense transports me home.Tom Yum Coconut Soup & Lao Papaya Salad – “How spicy? regular, medium or hot”? the waitress asks.
 “Hot” I respond, confident in my tolerance.
 “Sure?”
 I hesitate, then nod while I ask myself how hot it can possibly be.
 A few moments later I find that I have not learned to tolerate “Hot”.
 Not Laotian hot.
 I eat as much as I can -both dishes piquant- before putting the unfinished food aside to place a cold bottle of water against my lips.Sunset over The Mekong River – Later, at an outdoor bar facing the street, I drink a cocktail, it’s something pink and delicious, like a Cosmopolitan but more flavorful.
 From the bar, I watch the city pass by.
 Calm describes Vientiane.
 Cars drive on unmarked roads without honking, tuk-tuk drivers perch under the shade of their vehicles barely soliciting rides, maybe they were content just to rest a while.
 People stroll past languidly, without hurry.
 As the sky begins to take on streaks of orange, I leave the bar to watch the sunset over the Mekong river.

 On a return trip, I want to travel around Laos, maybe visit the nearby towns of Vang Vieng and Luang Prabang, or even cross the border into Thailand, Cambodia or Vietnam!